badging/diversity-and-inclusion/README.md

 | Gold         | ![Gold]      |  5

 Each badge is made for an event or a project.

-### Problem Statement

-Diversity in open source is opaque to participants, newcomers, and stakeholders because contributors are distributed, and in many cases are an agglomeration of individuals in different locations.
-Inclusivity for open source projects is impeded by long standing practices that have side effects that act to reproduce the current state of limited diversity.

-### Opportunity

-The project aims to increase understanding of the open source project and event practices that encourage greater diversity and wider inclusion of people from different backgrounds.

 ## Work to Date